About USC Gould

 - WORKSHOPS AND CONFERENCES

-Christiane Roussell Willis teaches Human Resource Compliance online for USC Gould School of Law, and is Counsel in the Employment Services Group at Davis Wright Tremaine, LLP in Los Angeles.
-She provides human resources and employment-related counseling and training to employers on a wide variety of issues, including recruiting, hiring, terminations, performance management, leaves of absence, wage and hour compliance, and workplace violence.
+Christiane Roussell Willis is vice president of employee relations at Sony Pictures Entertainment in Culver City.
+She provides Sony Pictures’ business units throughout the U.S. with human resources and employment-law related counseling and training on a wide variety of issues, including recruiting, hiring, terminations, performance management, leaves of absence, wage and hour compliance and workplace violence.
 She also conducts workplace investigations and audits of workplace policies and procedures.
-In her litigation practice, Roussell Willis represents employers in complex and single-plaintiff labor and employment matters, including wage and hour class and collective actions and litigation of claims of discrimination, harassment, retaliation, wrongful termination, employee raiding, and trade secrets.

-Roussell Willis previously served as Senior Counsel in the Employment Litigation Group at 21st Century Fox in Los Angeles where she counseled Fox businesses on various employment issues, conducted employee trainings, and managed outside counsel representing Fox on employment matters.
-Prior to Fox, Roussell Willis practiced at the law firms Morgan Lewis and Hunton & Williams, as well as served in a human resources role at Broadcom Corporation.
+Roussell Willis previously served as counsel at Davis Wright Tremaine in Los Angeles, where she had an employment counseling and litigation practice.
+Prior to DWT, Roussell Willis served as senior counsel in the Employment Litigation Group at 21st Century Fox in Los Angeles, where she counseled Fox businesses on various employment issues, conducted employee trainings, and managed outside counsel representing Fox on employment matters.
+She also practiced at the law firms Morgan Lewis and Hunton & Williams (now Hunton Andrews Kurth), as well as served in a human resources role at Broadcom Corporation.